• All Posts, Expressions of Gratitude, SLI News

 My priorities are school and to help my mom bi-weekly.
 I work a full-time job from 6 p.m. to 6 a.m.
 Monday through Saturday.
 I try to provide my family in El Salvador with the things they need, as my mother and brother currently have an unstable well-being and I am the only person that can really help them.
 But as I do that, my priority is also school and being able to keep it going to have a successful future.

-I also have Spanish conversations for the students at Shenandoah who are currently learning the language.
+I also have Spanish conversations for the students at my college who are currently learning the language.
 I do that as a work study position during the school year and over the summer, but my main purpose of being part of the Spanish conversations is to help students learn the language.

 I am proud that one of my professors has recommended me to the Honors Program, and I am currently in the process of becoming part of it.